lammps/lammps/doc/src/Build_development.rst

      - exclude subset of tests matching the regular expression <regex>
    * - -N
      - dry-run: display list of tests without running them
+   * - -T memcheck
+     - run tests with valgrind memory checker (if available)

 In its full implementation, the unit test framework will consist of multiple kinds of tests implemented in different programming languages (C++, C, Python,